English for Speakers of Other Languages: Policy and Citizenship in Practice

 - Sheila Macdonald (Migrant Women, Active Citizens);

-- John Gray and Melanie Cooke (Queering ESOL: Sexual Citizenship in ESOL Classrooms);
+- Melanie Cooke (Queering ESOL: Sexual Citizenship in ESOL Classrooms)

-Working session: In groups to discuss: How do we apply the principles from the presentations in different areas of ESOL provision (e.g. mainstream college provision, other community based provision, volunteer-led provision, work preparation programmes, etc.)?
+Working session: How do we apply the principles from the presentations in different areas of ESOL provision (e.g. mainstream college provision, other community based provision, volunteer-led provision, work preparation programmes, etc.)?
 How do we generate uptake of these ideas in practice and in policy, including in the National Strategy for ESOL?
 What are the barriers?

 Summary discussion: To be led by Clare Courtney, Heart & Parcel (Manchester), and Prof Mike Baynham, University of Leeds.

-Reception and book launch: To be hosted by Multilingual Matters, including the launch of Brokering Britain, Educating Citizens (Cooke & Peutrell, eds.).
+Reception and book launch: Hosted by the School of Education, University of Leeds, and Multilingual Matters, including the launch of Brokering Britain, Educating Citizens (Cooke & Peutrell, eds.).